 Hours and fees

-Most sites in the Huasteca are open-air natural parks run by local ejidos, so they operate on daylight hours, roughly 8am to 5 or 6pm, rather than fixed museum times.
-Expect a small entry fee per person at each site (often a few tens of pesos, approximate), plus separate charges for parking, boats and activities like ziplines or rappel.
-Bring cash in small bills, card machines are rare and there are few ATMs once you leave the towns.
-All figures here are approximate, the site verifies exact fees and hours separately.
+Most sites in the Huasteca are open-air natural parks run by local ejidos, so they keep daylight hours, roughly 8am to 5 or 6pm, rather than fixed museum times.
+Each one charges its own small per-person entry, often just a few tens of pesos, and then layers separate charges on top: parking, the boat at Tamul, and add-ons like the ziplines at Micos or rappel at Puente de Dios.
+As a rough sense of it, general entry might run 30 to 60 MXN, the Tamul panga a few hundred pesos split across the boat, and Las Pozas in Xilitla a somewhat higher fixed ticket (all approximate).
+Card machines are rare and ATMs vanish once you leave the towns, so bring cash in small bills.
+Every figure here is approximate, the site verifies exact current fees and hours separately.

 How long to allow

-Give each major site a half to a full day once you factor in the drive, the walk in and time in the water.
-Tamul in particular is a multi-hour commitment because of the boat trip.
-Trying to cram more than two sites into one day usually means rushing both.
+Give each major site a half to a full day once you count the drive in, the walk down, and time in the water.
+Tamul is the big commitment, the round-trip boat push upriver eats most of a morning or afternoon on its own.
+Puente de Dios and Tamasopo sit close enough to pair in a day.
+Trying to cram more than two water sites into one day usually means rushing both and swimming at neither properly.

 Best time of day

-Go early.
-The water is calmest and clearest first thing, the light is better for photos, and you beat both the heat and the day-tripper crowds that build after mid-morning.
-Weekends and Semana Santa are genuinely packed, aim for weekdays if you can.
+Go early, this is the single best move you can make.
+The water is calmest and clearest first thing before boats and swimmers stir up the sediment, the light is kinder for photos, and you beat both the lowland heat and the day-tripper crowds that build after mid-morning.
+Weekends, Mexican school holidays and Semana Santa are genuinely packed; aim for weekdays if your schedule allows.

 What to bring

-• Water shoes or sandals with grip, the rocks are slick
+- Water shoes or sandals with real grip, the limestone is slick and edges are sharp

-• Sun protection and plenty of drinking water, the lowland heat is real
+- Sun protection and more drinking water than you think, the lowland humidity is punishing

-• Cash in small denominations for the layered fees
+- Cash in small denominations for the layered ejido fees, parking and boats